pavel-demin/red-pitaya-notes/pulsed-nmr-122-88.md

  - Optionally, to start the application automatically at boot time, copy its `start.sh` file from `apps/pulsed_nmr_122_88` to the topmost directory on the SD card.
  - Install required Python libraries:
 {% highlight bash %}
-sudo apt-get install python3-dev python3-pip python3-numpy python3-pyqt5 libfreetype6-dev
+sudo apt-get install python3-numpy python3-matplotlib python3-pyqt5
-sudo pip3 install matplotlib
 {% endhighlight %}
  - Clone the source code repository:
 {% highlight bash %}